hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Code/16_USART_Test_ATmega328p/Documents/Guide.md

 to be able to simulate the program with proteus, first we need to create 2 virtual ports named `COM1` and `COM2`.

-so download and install `Virtual Serial Port Driver` program from link (( https://p30download.ir/fa/entry/65323/virtual-serial-port-driver )) and create a pair of mentioned port.
+so download and install `Virtual Serial Port Driver (VPSD)` program from link (( https://p30download.ir/fa/entry/65323/virtual-serial-port-driver )) and create a pair of mentioned port.

+**Caution:** as `VSPD` is not free, you can use a free software named `Setup com0com` instead.

 then open the file `16_USART_Test_ATmega328p.pdsprj` in proteus and do the following steps: